blue-factory/ip-syncer/README.md

 This service is a Kubernetes cronjob responsible for renewing the public IP to a record in Cloudflare's DNS service.

+Every minute the cronjob will ask using dig command which is the public ip, and then update it in the DNS administrator.

 ## Installation

 For installation the service you must run the following commands